nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 #### Consumer Validation ####

-In the context of a Consumer request the `requesting_user` claim is mandatory.
+In the context of a Consumer request the `requesting_user` claim is mandatory for all NRL and SSP requests.